Austin Hedges Player Props: Pirates vs. Dodgers

-On Monday, Austin Hedges (.136 batting average in his past 10 games, with a walk) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+Austin Hedges -- batting .190 with a walk and an RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Emmet Sheehan on the hill, on July 4 at 9:10 PM ET.

 Austin Hedges Game Info & Props vs. the Dodgers